washingtonpost/ans-schema/README.md

 3. [An Example Image](tests/fixtures/schema/0.5.8/image-fixture-good.json)

+## Contributing

+See the contributing documentation for information about how to suggest changes to the ANS schema.

 ## Validating Locally ##

 This project contains a node library that can be used to validate ANS documents locally.
 It is the same validator used in the ANS Service: http://ans.arc2.nile.works/validate/0.5.8